kvalge/US-States-R-Markdown/US-States-R-Markdown.md

     data:  Income
     W = 0.9769, p-value = 0.43

-The distribution of the data follows a normal distribution, as the test statistic W is close to 1 and the p-value is greater than 0.05.
+The histogram shows a distribution that resembles a normal distribution but is skewed to the left.
+The histogram has a few unusually tall bars that are located farther away from the mean, on both sides of the distribution, disrupting the bell-shaped curve.
+Nevertheless, the test statistic W is close to 1 and the p-value is greater than 0.05.

 ### Illiteracy